Postgraduate Loans in Northern Ireland

 Visit Student Finance Northern Ireland to find out more and apply for a postgraduate loan in Northern Ireland.
 You'll need to either log in with your previous details if you've had a student loan before, or register to create an account.

-For a guide to postgraduate tuition fees charged by each UK university, see our Reddin Survey of University Tuition Fees.
+For a guide to postgraduate tuition fees charged by each UK university, see the indovidual course information page, found via our course chooser.

 Next page: Postgraduate Loans in Scotland